 2. It is measure of the settleability of the activated sludge, and indicates the degree of concentration and the physical state of the sludge.

-3. An SVI range of 50-100 indicates proper settling of the sludge, and the healthy operation of the plant.
+3. An SVI range of 50-100 indicates proper settling of the sludge and the healthy operation of the plant.
 When the SVI is more than 150, it indicates that the sludge settlement is not proper, and at a value of 200, the problem of “Sludge Bulking” begins.
-The methods of control of SVI values are by controlling the MLSS concentration an flow of effluent/return sludge in the aeration lagoon.
+The methods of control of SVI values are by controlling the MLSS concentration and flow of effluent/return sludge in the aeration lagoon.

 Food to Microorganism ratio ( F/M)

-The relative amounts of in coming food (waste) and micro-organisms in the mixed liquor is referred to as the F/M Ratio (Food to Micro-organisms Ratio) and controls how well the process performs.
+The relative amounts of incoming food (waste) and micro-organisms in the mixed liquor is referred to as the F/M Ratio (Food to Micro-organisms Ratio) and controls how well the process performs.

 MLVSS – Mixed liquor volatile suspended solids.